aimms/how-to/Articles/544/544-dex-and-oauth.rst

 .. image:: images/azure_step2.png
    :align: center

-In the request we'll also need to add the 'offline_access' scope as defined by the documentation.
+In the request we'll also add the 'offline_access' scope as defined by the documentation so we get a refresh token for extended access to resources.
 If we take a look at the setup within AIMMS we see the following:

 .. code-block:: aimms